fodela/BackEnd_notes/deployment.md

 #### Docker Registry

 Docker images can be stored and distributed using a Docker registry.

-In the next classroom concept, you will download and run an image from DockerHub, which is a free registry with many images you can use.
+### DockerHub

+DockerHub is the world’s largest registry of Docker images with more than 100,000 images available.
+DockerHub is the default registry for Docker.
+It contains images ready to run a great variety of applications.